-- All drugs must be Food and Drug Administration (FDA) approved, medically necessary and require by law a prescription to dispense.
+- 1. All drugs must be Food and Drug Administration (FDA) approved, medically necessary and require by law a prescription to dispense.
 Not all FDA approved drugs are covered under this Plan.
 Newly approved drugs will be reviewed for safety and Medical Necessity within 12 months after the drug becomes available on the market for Formulary consideration. - 2.
 Certain drugs require Prior Authorization for Medical Necessity, place of therapy, length of therapy, step therapy, number of doses or dispensing limits.
 Step therapy uses our pharmacy claims history to confirm if certain drugs have been tried first by a Member.
 If a drug has not been tried first, cannot be tried first, or if the drug history is not available, Prior Authorization is required.
 For some drugs, Providence Health Plan limits the amount of the drug we will cover.
 You or your Qualified practitioner can contact Providence Health Plan directly to request Prior Authorization.
 If you have questions regarding a specific drug, please call Customer Service. - 3.
 Specialty drugs are injectable, infused, oral, topical, or inhaled therapies that often require specialized delivery, handling, monitoring and administration and are generally high cost.
 These drugs must be purchased through Providence Health Plan's designated Specialty Pharmacy.
 Due to the nature of these medications, specialty drugs are limited to a 30-day supply.
 Specialty drugs are indicated on the Providence Health Plan formulary as "specialty" in the status column.
-In rare circumstances, specialty medications may be filled for greater than a 30-day supply; in these cases, additional specialty cost share(s) may apply. - 4.
-Self-injectable medications are only covered when they are being self-administered and labeled by the FDA for self-administration; in some cases, a Prior Authorization may be required for the drug.
+In rare circumstances, specialty medications may be filled for greater than a 30-day supply; in these cases, additional specialty cost share(s) may apply.

+- 4. Self-injectable medications are only covered when they are being self-administered and labeled by the FDA for self-administration; in some cases, a Prior Authorization may be required for the drug.
 Documentation of self-administration may also be required.
 Drugs labeled for self-administration that are being administered by a provider will fall to the Member's medical benefit. - 5.
 Compound prescription drugs must contain at least one ingredient that is an FDA-approved prescription drug in a therapeutic amount, must meet Providence Health Plan's Medical Necessity criteria, and be purchased at a Participating Pharmacy.
 Compounded drugs from bulk powders that are not a component of an FDA-approved drug are not covered.
 Claims are subject to clinical review for Medical Necessity and are not guaranteed for payment. - 6.
 Bupropion, Chantix, nicotine replacement gum and patches are covered in full.
 All smoking cessation drugs and nicotine replacement therapies. - 7.
-In accordance with the ACA, your Plan provides coverage in full of certain medications, including contraceptives, when these medications are purchased from Participating Pharmacies.
-Not all preventive medications are required to be covered in full by the ACA.
-Medications in this category may be subject to medical management techniques to determine frequency, method, treatment, or setting.
-Brand medications for which a generic is available will not be covered in full unless the Member has received Prior Authorization from Providence Health Plan. - 8.
+In accordance with the Affordable Care Act (ACA), your Plan provides, at no cost to you, certain preventive medications, including contraceptives, both prescription and Over-the-counter, when these medications are purchased from Participating Pharmacies.
+Not all preventive medications are required to be covered in full though.
+The ACA allows Plans to use reasonable medical management to select medications that are covered in full (for example, when there is a generic medication available, the brand name may not be covered in full).
+If your Provider does not feel that the medications covered in full by your Plan are the right ones for you, you may request coverage for a similar medication at \$0 Cost-Share by submitting a Prior Authorization. - 8.
 Vacation supply medication refill overrides are limited to a 30-day supply once per Calendar Year, unless otherwise provided under your Plan.
 Additional exceptions may be granted on a case-by-case basis. - 9.
 A 30 day supply medication refill override will be granted if you are out of medication and have not yet received your drugs from a participating mail order pharmacy.